prasannaraghavan/Natural-Language-Processing/README.md

 - [Coursera](https://www.coursera.org/learn/natural-language-processing)
 - [deeplearning.ai](https://www.deeplearning.ai/)

-## License

-This repository is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgments

 I would like to express my gratitude to the deeplearning.ai team for providing this comprehensive and valuable course on Natural Language Processing.
 Their dedication to delivering high-quality educational content is greatly appreciated.